ClarityNLP/ClarityNLP/docs/nlpql_reference/nlpql/termset.rst

 Lexical Variants
 ----------------

-As an optional step, NLPQL can be pre-processed with `lexical variants <https://clarity-nlp.readthedocs.io/en/latest/developer_guide/algorithms/lexical_variants.html>`_.
+As an optional step, NLPQL can be pre-processed with :ref:`lexical variants<lexicalvariantsalgo>`.
-Learn more about how to use lexical variants `here <https://clarity-nlp.readthedocs.io/en/latest/user_guide/nlpql/macros.html?highlight=Plurals>`_.
+Learn more about how to use lexical variants :ref:`here<macros>`.